How far away is death? Seaplane tour downed

 After the second bounce, with the aircraft nearing the beach . . .

 The pilot increased engine power and initiated a go-around.
 A more pronounced third bounce, which occurred almost immediately after the second, resulted in the aircraft rebounding about 30 to 50 feet above the water.

 While increasing power, the pilot perceived that the engine torque was indicating red, suggesting an engine over-torque for the selected propeller configuration.
 Noticing that the climb performance was less than expected with the flaps at the 30 degree setting, the pilot stopped increasing power and reduced the flap to 20 degrees.

-As it climbed straight ahead towards a saddle, the aircraft’s climb performance was still below the pilot’s expectations.
+As it climbed straight ahead toward a saddle, the aircraft’s climb performance was still below the pilot’s expectations.
 Assessing that the aircraft would not clear the surrounding rising terrain, the pilot turned right.
-However, during the turn the aircraft clipped trees before coming to rest in dense scrub about 150 meters from the eastern end of the main beach, near the top of a ridge.
+However, during the turn, the aircraft clipped trees before coming to rest in dense scrub about 150 meters from the eastern end of the main beach, near the top of a ridge.

 The pilot promptly advised the passengers to exit and move away from the aircraft.
 Some of the passengers suffered minor injuries in the accident, but all were able to leave the aircraft quickly.
 There was no post-impact fire, but the aircraft was substantially damaged.